ZendHQ Installation and Configuration

 ZendPHP Node Configuration

-You need to configure your ZendPHP nodes to communicate with the ZendHQ node.
-This is done via a configuration file for the extension, which is in one of the following locations:
+Configure your ZendPHP nodes to communicate with the ZendHQ node.
+Edit the configuration file for the extension, which is in one of the following locations:

 zendhq.daemon_uri = tcp://192.168.0.10:10090